THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

-Disney cruise lines has ordered 3 more ships.
+Disney cruise lines have ordered 3 more ships.
 The first new Disney Cruise Ship will set sail in 2021.
 Two more will be launched in 2022 and 2023.
 The new Disney ships will be slightly larger than the Disney Fantasy and the Disney Dream.
 However, it will have the same number of staterooms at 1250.

 Of course, it is fun to speculate about where the new Disney cruise ships will sail from.
 We think that a fair bet is that one of the new Disney ships will go to Australia.
 There is a huge demand for cruises in Australia and we think Disney would be very popular there.

 With Disney cruise lines almost doubling its fleet by 2023 we think that there will be a lot more opportunity for cruises to Hawaii.
 Whilst we know that there won’t be any Disney cruise to Hawaii for 2018 or 2019, it seems to be that by 2021 we can look forward to a return to the islands.

 With more Disney cruise ships sailing the ocean, there will be more of an opportunity for at least one of the ships to be on the West Coast.
 If this happens the Disney Wonder could sail out of Los Angeles and Vancouver year-round.

 We now know what the early Disney Cruise sailings for 2021 are.
 The Disney Wonder will sail from Galveston and then there are some Disney New Orleans sailings for 2021.
 The Wonder will then sail to San Diego via the Panama Canal.